rspamd/rspamd/doc/quickstart.md

 Alternatively, you could setup HTTP authentication in nginx itself.

-## Setup redis statistics
+## Setup Redis statistics

-From version 1.1, it is also possible to specify redis as a backend for statistics and caching of learned messages.
+From version 1.1, it is also possible to specify Redis as a backend for statistics and caching of learned messages.
 Redis is recommended for clustered configurations as it allows simultaneous learning and checking and, besides, is very fast.
-To setup redis, you could specify `redis` backend for a classifier (cache is set to the same servers accordingly).
+To setup Redis, you could specify `redis` backend for a classifier (cache is set to the same servers accordingly).

 {% highlight ucl %}
 classifier {